 It’s time to think of ourselves as partners and stewards of the resource.

-Lastly, buy a conservation net like the below and take it down to the river whenever fishing on a selective fishery.
+Lastly, buy a conservation net and take it down to the river whenever fishing on a selective fishery.
 We should be appalled at the way some of our fellow anglers handle fish they intend to release.
 Enough already!

 Sorry to get a bit preachy there.
 I’m passionate about this topic and want us all to be able to fish on healthy runs of steelhead both now and into the future.